sawatzkylindsey/workbench/documentation.md

 * *Lock*: Prohibt the nodes from moving freely, locking them into their current positions.
 * *Reset*: Reload the termnet from scratch, clearing any affects of searching, focusing, amplifications/dampifications, etc.
 This has the same affect as refreshing the page, or loading from a session.
-* *Drag*: This element is not a button, but placed here to draw your attention to the fact that nodes may be dragged.
+* *Drag*: This element is not a button, but placed here to draw attention to the fact that nodes may be dragged.
 Dragging a node will lock it in-place (like a local *Lock*).
 Additionally, a node that is dragged out the circle will become highlighted.

 ### Search (previously Neighbourhood)
 #### Usage
-Type the term to focus the graph on into the text-box and press the enter key.
+Type the term to constrain the graph around into the text-box and press the enter key.
-You may press enter on the text-box when empty to clear the previous neighbourhood.
+Press enter on the text-box when empty to clear the previous neighbourhood.

 #### Details
 *Search* will narrow down the set of nodes visible in the graph.